dshokouhi/Home-AssistantConfig/README.md

 - When Kodi is playing turn off the den lights
 - When Kodi is paused for 30 seconds or idle for 1 minute turn on den and kitchen lights
 - Open curtains if they were closed

+### Water heater
+- Notify me if rain is getting into the water heater
+- Notify me if the water heater is leaking

+### Battery alerts
+- Check for low battery levels at 10 am and 6pm
+- Clear battery alerts once fixed

+### Log notifications
+- Notify me if "timer out of sync" occurs

+### Speed test automation
+- Run a speed test if nothing is downloading or streaming at set intervals

+### Numeric automations
+- Notify me if SSL cert is expiring in 5 days
+- Notify me if hass HDD is filing up

+### Shower automations
+- Turn on shower mode if humidity is above 75% for 1 minute
+- Turn on KROQ radio in the bathroom when shower mode is enabled
+- Turn on house fan when shower mode comes on
+- Send TTS to bathroom speaker asking them to open bathroom window if not already open
+- End shower mode once speaker stops or other conditions are met

+### Ring automations
+- Notify me on the TV when motion or doorbell is detected

+### Sink leaking automations
+- Notify me if any of the sinks are leaking

 ## Screenshots
 ![home2](https://user-images.githubusercontent.com/1634145/35309377-0f99e134-0061-11e8-8567-35f34da1ace3.JPG)